IF our belief systems are challenged, how do we move through a multi-dimensional crisis such as the one we are experiencing today?

 If our beliefs are challenged, how do we get through a multi-dimensional crisis, such as the one we are experiencing today?

-Things are not O.K. — as we have known them.
-But there may be another way for things to turn out O.K.
+Things are not okay — as we have known them.
+But there may be another way for things to turn out okay.
 And that makes this a scary but exciting time for you and me to be alive.

 Pam and Phil met at the age of 6, married at 18, and kicked off their enigmatic partnership with a decade of volunteer mission work in the Deep South.